Department 4: Sheep

 Please see entry form below for a complete listing of rules and classes.

-1. To enter: go to www.harfordfair.com and follow the link to enter online or use the Sheep Entry Blank below or in the online Harford Fair Premium Book and please include the entry fee of $2.00 per animal.
+1. To enter: go to www.harfordfair.com and follow the link to enter online or use the Sheep Entry Blank below.
+Please include the entry fee of $2.00 per animal.
 The Open Sheep Show will be held in the Cattle Arena.

 2. Any animal of unthrifty nature, unsuitable condition, or which cannot be satisfactorily handled under show conditions,